-Passports are routinely processed and sent to applicants within four weeks.
-Passports can be expedited within three weeks for an additional fee and the applicant’s arrangement of overnight delivery service.
+Passports are routinely processed and sent to applicants within four to 6 weeks.
+Passports can be expedited within 3 weeks door-to-door with an additional fee.

 NOTE: Beginning in June 2008, Passport Cards are

-books.
-The passport cards can be used for land and sea
+passport books.
+The passport cards can be used for

-travel between the U.S. and Canada, Mexico, Bermuda and
+land and sea travel between the U.S. and Canada,